Trekking and biking on the hills between Faenza and Brisighella

 • First stop - Faenza Faenza

-The first day will take you on an off road bike ride from Faenza to Brisighella and back.
+The first day will take you on an off-road bike ride from Faenza to Brisighella and back.

-No itinerary around Faenza could not pay tribute to what made this town in the Emilia-Romagna region famous in the first place: so the first stop is the Museum of Ceramics, where collections of ancient artefacts dating back to the pre-Columbian, Eastern and Islamic civilisations are held, as well as Italian pottery from the Middle Ages to the nineteenth century, and twentieth century and contemporary works by artists of worldwide acclaim.
+No itinerary around Faenza could not pay tribute to what made this town in the Emilia-Romagna region famous in the first place: so the first stop is the Museum of Ceramics, where collections of ancient artefacts dating back to the pre-Columbian, Eastern and Islamic civilisations are held, as well as Italian pottery from the Middle Ages to the nineteenth century and twentieth-century and contemporary works by artists of worldwide acclaim.

-Up next is Palazzo Milzetti, Romagna’s national museum of the neoclassical age, located in an elegant historical building.
+Next is Palazzo Milzetti, Romagna’s national museum of the neoclassical age, located in an elegant historical building.

 • Second stop - Brisighella, Parco Regionale della Vena del Gesso Romagnola Brisighella